Assembly Bill (AB) 104

 Please note letter grades A, B, or C are classified as Pass.
 Letter grades D and F are classified as No Pass, and will appear as such on your high school transcript should you apply.

 How to apply: A specific application for these requests has been developed by the California Department of Education (CDE).
 This form will be sent to MUSD families within 15 days, along with a list of postsecondary educational institutions that will accept a Pass/No Pass grade, instead of a letter grade.

-***The Pass/No Pass designation option is only available to high school students for fifteen (15) calendar days following the date of this notification (deadline to submit Grade Change Applications is Tuesday, August 24, 2021).
+***The Pass/No Pass designation option is only available to high school students (deadline to submit Grade Change Applications is Friday, October 1, 2021).